-A BFA requires a substantial student commitment; our own students over the years have expressed a strong interest in being able to take more workshops for degree (a more "studio" degree as one might put it for the Fine Arts, Appendix 1).
-We currently have about 50 Creative Writing track students, and a recent informal survey of students in our creative writing classes suggests that there is a very strong interest in a BFA.
+A BFA requires a substantial student commitment; our own students over the years have expressed a strong interest in being able to take more workshops for their degree (a more "studio" degree, as one might find in the Fine Arts, Appendix 1).
+We currently have about 50 Creative Writing track students, and a recent informal survey of students in our creative writing classes suggests that nearly 90% of creative writing track students expressed a very strong interest in a BFA.
+In addition, in a 2019 survey of 94 students more that 70% of Literature Studies students expressed a strong interest as well, and more than 1 in 7 non-LITT students who were taking a creative writing class expressed a strong interest in the BFA.
+(See section D and Appendix 7 for further details about the survey).

-The traditional BFA in creative writing prepares students for the life of a writer, particularly to go on to MFA programs or a career in a related field.
-Some of the jobs that BFA graduates could pursue include: a novelist, a children's book writer, a writer for film, TV, or the stage, a ghostwriter in trade publications in a specialized field.
-Other areas and titles that the BFA would prepare students for are in publishing, as a publicist or marketing associate; as a literary, film, or TV rights agent; as an editor or copywriter (as many of our graduates currently are) for a magazine, website, or publishing house; in marketing as an advertising copywriter, a copywriter for websites, a social media manager; and as a press secretary.
+The traditional BFA in creative writing prepares students for the life of a writer, particularly to go on to MFA or PhD programs in writing, or a career in a related field.
+Some of the jobs that BFA graduates could pursue include: a novelist, a children's book writer, a feature magazine writer, a writer for film, TV, or the stage, a ghostwriter in trade publications in a specialized field.
+Other occupations that the BFA would prepare students for are in publishing, as a publicist or marketing associate; as a literary, film, or TV rights agent; as an editor or copywriter (as many of our graduates currently are) for a magazine, website, or publishing house; in marketing as an advertising copywriter, a copywriter for websites, a social media manager; and as a press secretary.